Function Call

 @week_anchor

-Number: Start day of the week (Monday: 1, Sunday: 7)
+Number: First day of the week (Monday: 1, Sunday: 7)

-Attribution period start date
+Base period start date

-Specifies the date serial number of the first day of the period (year, month, etc.) you want to divide into weeks.
+Specifies the first day of the period (e.g., year, month, etc.) to be divided into weeks.

-Start day of the week
+First day of the week

 @week_num

-Number: Date to determine (date serial number)
+Number: Target date to check (date serial number)

-The week number of the first week is 1.
+The first week’s number is 1.

 Logical Functions